neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 In Neon, roles are Postgres roles.
 Each Neon project is created with a default Postgres role that takes its name from your Neon account (the email, GitHub, Google, or partner account that you registered with).
 This role owns the ready-to-use database (`neondb`) that is created in your Neon project's primary branch.

-Your default Postgres role and roles created in the Neon console, API, and CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
+Your default Postgres role and roles created in the Neon Console, API, and CLI are granted membership in the [neon_superuser](#the-neonsuperuser-role) role.
 Roles created with SQL from clients like [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) are only granted the basic [public schema privileges](/docs/manage/database-access#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
 These users must be selectively granted permissions for each database object.
 For more information, see [Manage database access](/docs/manage/database-access).

 <Admonition type="note">
 Neon is a managed Postgres service, so you cannot access the host operating system, and you can't connect using the Postgres `superuser` account like you can in a standalone Postgres installation.